 Italy is one of the best destinations in Europe to explore.
 Packed with beautiful places to visit and endless things to see and do, it should be at the top of anyone’s list.
 There are so many beautiful destinations to include when you travel around Italy.
-Below I’ve listed some favourites!
+For a full guide, check out my 2 week itinerary for Italy by train.
+If you are just looking for one or two destinations, below I’ve listed some favourites!

 Varenna is the gateway town to other Lake Como destinations from Milan, but it shouldn’t be skipped.
 It’s the perfect mix of small restaurants and shops packed together on the cobbled terraces of the lake.
 You don’t need very long in Varenna, but it’s definitely worth a visit.